-After bosonic dark matter is thermalized, it is primarily within a small radius, but that radius is not small enough for Eq. (\ref{eq:bosonrel}) to be satisfied.
+After bosonic dark matter is thermalized, it is primarily within a small radius, but that radius is not small enough for eq. (\ref{eq:bosonrel}) to be satisfied.
 A larger dark matter density is required for the bosons to form a black hole in the core of the neutron star.
 An additional stage of accumulation for bosons occurs when bosons form a Bose-Einstein condensate \cite{McDermott:2011vn,goldman1989a,Kouvaris:2011fk}.
-Finally, when $\rho_\chi>\rho_b$, the dark matter is self-gravitating, namely, the baryon density $\rho_b$ can be neglected.
-During this final stage of collapse, the bosonic dark eventually becomes relativistic and may satisfy the Chandrasekhar limit.
+Finally, { when dark matter density $\rho_\chi$ is larger than the baryon density $\rho_b$,} the dark matter is self-gravitating, namely, the baryon density can be neglected. { Only during this final stage of collapse when self-gravity dominates is the bosonic dark matter eventually relativistic, a requirement for black hole formation.}